Alfresco/docs-alfresco/transform-service/latest/index.md

 to the *Local Transforms* framework which is used both for synchronous and asynchronous requests.

 Files that to be transformed or returned to the Alfresco Content Services repository or Elastic Search are generally stored in the Shared File Store.
+If configured, direct access URLs may also be used to avoid some file transfer steps.

 Multiple T-Engines may be deployed, but for simplicity there is an all-in-one T-Engine that provides the same Core transformations as five separate T-Engines for use in all but the largest deployments, where it's still